GyroInc/gyrogame-unity/Documentation/SRS.md

 ### 3.3 Usability

-With very few user inputs eg. rotating the cube, walking around and looking around, the game will be intuitive to play.
+With very few user inputs e.g. rotating the cube, walking around and looking around, the game will be intuitive to play.
 Also there will be at most a minimalistic user interface, to keep the game as simple as possible.

+### 3.4 Reliability

 #### 3.4.1 Availability

-The game will be available to everyone for free, which includes the building instuctions.
-The controller has to be built by everyone who wants to play the game.
+The game will be available to everyone for free, which includes the building instuctions for the controller.
+It has to be built by everyone who wants to play the game.

 #### 3.4.2 Bugs